Project Grant: Application Instructions

 Institution Paid: The Institution Paid will administer the funds for your project.
 Consult the Institutional Eligibility Requirements on the CIHR website for more information.

-Partnered/Integrated Knowledge Translation (iKT) Projects - Special consideration:
+Partnered/Integrated Knowledge Translation (iKT) Projects:

-- A partner and a knowledge user; or
+- A partner a and knowledge user; or

 - A partner only; or